-The group selfie.
+How to take a group selfie: the age old question.
 The “us-ie”.
 Just like the amount of times it’ll take for you to get the perfect group shot, there’s been failed attempt after failed attempt to come up with a cute branded name for this thing, but nothing has stuck so far.
 So, the group selfie.
 By whatever name, it’s become a social media staple, a means for us to express ourselves in numbers and get likes, followers, and retweets.

 You’re probably familiar with the most famous group selfie ever taken — Ellen Degeneres’ iconic Oscars selfie from 2014, which featured “A Star is Born” actor Bradley Cooper and Brad Pitt, among other celebs.
 It was retweeted 1.8 million times in an hour, beating the previous record held by Barack Obama after his 2012 presidential victory.